 Spend your days walking barefoot through the golden sands and side streets and indulge your nights in sunsets, cocktails and phenomenal musicians busking on the streets.

 The creative energy is undeniable from the moment you step foot in ‘The Bay’, as locals name it, and you’ll find art in every form as you wander through.
 Honestly, I’ve witnessed some of the best buskers I’ve ever heard here in Byron, alongside some of the most beautiful street art and the most beautiful live paintings being created.
+There’s no doubt that Byron Bay is one of the best places to visit on the East Coast of Australia.

 Byron Bay is pure magic and the word has spread like wildfire over the years.
 People have come, people have stayed and people have… blogged about it haha.